albower/Applied_Mechanics_of_Solids/README.md

 8. FEM_hypoelastic.m: Solves 2D (plane strain only) or 3D static problems for a hypoelastic material, as discussed in Section 8.3.9.
 The input files are hypoelastic_quad4.txt (2D plane strain) and hypoelastic_brick8.txt (3D).

 9. FEM_hyperelastic.m: Solves 2D (plane strain only) or 3D static problems for a hyperelastic (Neo-Hookean) material with fully integrated elements.
 An input file that calculates the deformed shape of a pressurized hyperelastic cylinder is provided in hyperelastic_cylinder.txt.
-The code can also be run with the input file Bbar_hpere_demo.txt, which solves the same problem but for a near-incompressible material.
+The code can also be run with the input file Bbar_hypere_demo.txt, which solves the same problem but for a near-incompressible material.
 The solution is incorrect because of volumetric locking.

 10. FEM_bbar_hyperelastic.m: Solves 2D (plane strain only) or 3D static problems for a hyperelastic (Neo-Hookean) material with locking-resistant ‘B-bar’ elements.
-The code can be run with the input file Bbar_hpere_demo.txt, which demonstrates that the B-bar method successfully prevents locking.
+The code can be run with the input file Bbar_hypere_demo.txt, which demonstrates that the B-bar method successfully prevents locking.

 11. FEM_viscoplastic.m: Solves 2D (plane strain only) or 3D static problems for a small strain viscoplastic material.
 Input files for single-element tests are provided in viscoplastic_quad4.txt (2D plane strain) and viscoplastic_brick8.txt (3D)